KVPR/KPRX EEO Policy

-Mariam Stepanian, General Manager, is responsible for the administration and implementation of our Equal Employment Opportunity Program.
-It is also the responsibility of all persons making employment decisions with respect to recruitment, evaluation, selection, promotion, compensation, training and termination of employees to ensure that our policy and program are adhered to and that no person is discriminated against in employment because of race, color, religion, national origin, age, or sex.
+The General Manager is responsible for the administration and implementation of our Equal Employment Opportunity Program.
+It is also the responsibility of all persons making employment decisions with respect to recruitment, evaluation, selection, promotion, compensation, training and termination of employees to ensure that our policy and program are adhered to and that no person is discriminated against in employment based on any of the classes identified above.
 It is our policy to ensure a positive application and vigorous enforcement of our policies and to review and control managerial and supervisory performance in the administration of our equal employment opportunity policies.

 III.
 Policy Dissemination